South Holburn Parish ChurchThe Guild

-The Guild meets every Monday, alternating between afternoons and evenings.
-We meet in the church hall- 2.00pm for the afternoon session – usually finishing about 4.00pm – and 7.30pm for the evening session – usually finishing about 9.30pm.
+The Afternoon Guild meets every Monday, alternating between afternoons and evenings.
+We meet in the church hall – 2.00pm for the afternoon session – usually finishing about 4.00pm – and 7.30pm for the evening session – usually finishing about 9.30pm.

-The Guild is open to all ages and is not only for women.
-Men can join if they wish!
-All are welcome to join in the fellowship, friendship and fun.
+The Guild is open to all ages and is not only for women, men are also welcome to join in the fellowship, friendship and fun.

 We try to have a variety of speakers as well as “home spun” entertainment.
 We usually have an open night during the session when all church members and friends are invited to come along and enjoy the evening’s entertainment.
 We also like to have an afternoon or evening when other Guilds are invited to join us.

 A coffee morning is also included in the syllabus.
 Two outings are usually on the agenda – one in summer and the other at Christmas.
 The Christmas outing is usually to a local hotel for a Christmas meal and where Mrs Claus pays a visit.

 During the 2019 – 2020 session, South Holburn Holburn Guild will be supporting Malawi Fruits (Growing the Future) and the Boys Brigade (Faith In Young People).
 Both of these projects are chosen from the Guilds Project Partnership which was established in 1997.
 Six different projects are selected every 3 years and over 6 million pounds has been raised so far.